 Prof. Dr. Marietta Horster

-Prof. Dr. María Teresa Muñoz García de Iturrospe (Bilbao)
+Prof. Dr. María Teresa Muñoz García de Iturrospe (Vitoria)

 At Université de Bordeaux, Ausonius-Institut de recherche sur l’Antiquité et le Moyen âge, with Dr. Milagros Navarro Caballero, expert on digital epigraphy, and Natalie Prévôt, director of the Digital Humanities training programme, as supervisors.
-It will provide expertise in a broad field of managing digital infrastructure and research support (proposed date April–May 2022).
+It will provide expertise in a broad field of managing digital infrastructure and research support (April–May 2022).